Skip to content

 Info

-The use of the SPB module in a scenario with several HSMs must be done with the HSM replication mechanism configured and operational, so that the certificate base in the HSMs is always synchronized and intact, regardless of which HSM was used by the application in each operation.
+The use of the SPB module in a scenario with several HSMs must be done with the HSM replication mechanism configured and operational, so that the certificate base in the HSMs is always synchronized and complete, regardless of which HSM was used by the application in each operation.

 The SPB module basically performs three functions: Encode and Decode in SPB messages, and management of SPB certificates.